 “You’re Still a Young Man” (Tower of Power, 1972)

 Not even close.
 Grateful Dead.
 Santa Monica Civic.
 Sometime during the mid-70s.
 Like walking into a cannabis den.
 Tie-dye, batik, and Birkenstocks a-plenty.
 Scraggly hair and acne.
 A stench building in nastiness as the twenty-minute jam sessions to the likes of “Casey Jones” and “U.S. Blues” had the Deadheads tripping.
 Not even close to being one of my favorite bands of the era, the only reason I purchased a ticket – with my hard-earned dough made by waving a flashlight at the Avco Theater for people to park their cars – was because some other folks dragged me along: “You haven’t lived until you’ve been Dead,” or something like that.

 Unfortunately I was very much alive when at some point during another endless song, a Deadhead had emptied the contents of his stomach across our entire row.
 What to do, what to do?
 Upon further investigation, the dude’s head was tilted back and his eyelids were flickering as if he was in R.E.M. sleep.
 No doubt the acid he took was of the plentiful and bad trip variety.
 Ushers were able to drag out what was left of him.
 No sign of a cleaning crew.
 Hey, it was The Dead!
 What was left to do but “shake it, shake it, Sugaree,” without stepping in chunks of hamburger and Doritos.

 Write me about a thread you would like to begin or just enter it in the Reply Box below.
 Thank you for hanging out!

-Disclaimer: The majority of photographic images on this site are the property of seventiesology.
-For all others – such as quotations and lyrics – as this is a literary and educational site whereby none are used for revenue, fair use laws apply.
+Disclaimer: The photographic images on this site are either from the personal archives of seventiesology or attained from free image sites.
+For all others, as this is a literary and artistic forum with its sole purpose to entertain and inform, no images are used to generate revenue, therefore, fair use laws apply.